neutrino2211/mainasara.dev/src/content/blog/making-a-programming-language-is-hard.md

 ### Golang Nil Errors

-Golang has an annoying habit of giving you a present box with nothing inside and then complaining that the box has nothing inside when you give it back.
-This inspired me to create a package to have rust-like errors in Golang.
+Golang has an annoying habit of giving you a gift box with nothing inside and then complaining that the box has nothing inside when you give it back.
+This inspired me to create a package to have [rust-like errors in Golang](https://github.com/neutrino2211/go-option).

-I need to refactor a lot of the code to use this package.
+I need to refactor a lot of the code to use this package (plus I called it go-option not go-result).

 ### Refactoring & Rewrites